jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Demo

-To see AdapTable in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.
+To see AdapTable in action visit our [Demo Site](https://demo.adaptableblotter.com) where you can see AdapTable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help